-An atheistic mom from Texas explains why she doesn’t raise her children with God and attacks God by pushing er religion on CNN.
+An atheistic mom from Texas explains why she doesn’t raise her children with God and attacks God by pushing her religion on CNN.
 Her verbal attacks on God and Christianity warranted a response.
+(Read part two.)

 My hope is that this rebuttal of her position will allow her to rethink her false presuppositions and reconsider the God of the Bible before she deceives her kids any further.
 This educational response is presented with kindness and sincerity, but also with boldness to teach people to be discerning on this subject.

 When my son was around 3 years old, he used to ask me a lot of questions about heaven.
 Where is it?
 How do people walk without a body?
 How will I find you?
 You know the questions that kids ask.

 For over a year, I lied to him and made up stories that I didn’t believe about heaven.